schmidtocean/sealog-server/SOI_INSTALL.md

 ### Run the installation script

 ```
-./utils/install.sh
+bash ./utils/install.sh
 ```

 You will be asked which type of install (Sealog-Sub vs Sealog-FKt) and the target invironment (development vs production).
-This script will install MongoDB, NodeJS and the python virtual env if not already installed.
+This script will install MongoDB, NodeJS and the python virtual env if any of these are NOT already installed.

 ## Updating from repo